* This is the Professional Version. *

 Nausea, the unpleasant feeling of needing to vomit, represents awareness of afferent stimuli (including increased parasympathetic tone) to the medullary vomiting center.
 Vomiting is the forceful expulsion of gastric contents caused by involuntary contraction of the abdominal musculature when the gastric fundus and lower esophageal sphincter are relaxed.

 Vomiting should be distinguished from regurgitation, the spitting up of gastric contents without associated nausea or forceful abdominal muscular contractions.
 Patients with achalasia or rumination syndrome or a Zenker diverticulum may regurgitate undigested food without nausea.

 Severe vomiting can lead to symptomatic dehydration and electrolyte abnormalities (typically a metabolic alkalosis with hypokalemia) or rarely to an esophageal tear, either partial (Mallory-Weiss) or complete (Boerhaave syndrome).
 Chronic vomiting can result in undernutrition, weight loss, and metabolic abnormalities.

 Nausea and vomiting occur in response to conditions that affect the vomiting center.
-Causes may originate in the GI tract or CNS or may result from a number of systemic conditions ( Some Causes of Nausea and Vomiting).
+Causes may originate in the GI tract or CNS or may result from a number of systemic conditions (see Table: Some Causes of Nausea and Vomiting).